trakt/Plex-Trakt-Scrobbler/README.md

 ## Issues

 The plugin is still work in progress so there may be bugs.
-Please report all bugs on the [Plex forum thread](http://forums.plexapp.com/index.php/topic/35626-plex-media-server-scrobbler-for-trakttv/).
+Please report all bugs to the issue tracker on this repository ([here](https://github.com/trakt/Plex-Trakt-Scrobbler/issues)).

 Code contributions are also welcome.
 Submit pull requests via GitHub and they will be reviewed and merged in.